 Course date and time

-You can also order the course with two on-line tutorials £60/$75.
-Study in your own time by reading the pdf Reading Packs and listening to the accompanying recorded lectures; write to the tutor with any questions.
+Self-study option £50/$65: You will receive a Syllabus, eight pdf Reading Packs and an mp3 Recording to guide you through each Reading Pack.
+Study in your own time by reading the pdf Reading Packs and listening to the accompanying recorded lectures; write to the tutor with any questions and arrange for one live tutorial.
+To book, please click on the button below.

-To join the mailing list or for more information contact: email@example.com
+For more information or to join the mailing list contact: email@example.com